Washington Market Park: History

 In the late 1970s, a federally-funded Community Block Development Grant was obtained from the city and used to design and build the existing park.
 Lee Weintraub, then an architect with the city's Housing and Development Administration (HDA), was assigned to design the park.
 A not-for-profit corporation, Washington Market Community Park, Inc, was created in 1978 to oversee the park, to be run by a board of directors elected by the community.

 Washington Market Park opened in April 1983.
 It is named for the former Washington Market, which functioned as New York City's most important wholesale produce market, reaching its peak between 1880 and 1910.
-New York City tore down the nearby, former Washington Market buildings in the 1960s when the wholesale produce industry relocated to Hunts Point in the Bronx.
+New York City tore down the nearby Washington Market buildings in the 1960s when the wholesale produce industry relocated to Hunts Point in the Bronx.

 In 2003, Mayor Michael Bloomberg included Washington Market Park as one of twelve parks in Lower Manhattan which received a combined $25 million in upgrades from the Lower Manhattan Development Corporation.